Idaho: Taxation

 Tax is collected by the Idaho State Tax Commission.

-The state personal income tax ranges from 1.6% to 7.8% in eight income brackets.
+The state personal income tax is a flat 5.8%.
 Idahoans may apply for state tax credits for taxes paid to other states, as well as for donations to Idaho state educational entities and some nonprofit youth and rehabilitation facilities.

 The state sales tax is 6% with a very limited, selective local option up to 6.5%.
 Sales tax applies to the sale, rental or lease of tangible personal property and some services.
 Food is taxed, but prescription drugs are not.
 Hotel, motel, and campground accommodations are taxed at a higher rate (7% to 11%).
 Some jurisdictions impose local option sales tax.

 The sales tax was introduced at 3% in 1965, easily approved by voters, where it remained at 3% until 1983.